earlephilhower/ESP8266SAM/README.md

 This version has been reworked to generate full 8-bit speech formants as well as proper time-series waveforms.

+## ESP32 and Raspberry Pi Pico RP2040 and Pico 2 RP2350 Note

+Consider using [BackgroundAudio](https://github.com/earlephilhower/BackgroundAudio) instead which uses `espeak-ng` to produce higher quality speech, in the background while your sketch does other things.
+(Unfortunately, Espeak-NG needs more memory then the ESP8266 has available.)

 ## Usage
 You will need:
 1. The ESP8266Audio library installed in your Arduino/libraries folder ( git clone https://github.com/earlephilhower/ESP8266Audio )